 - Do we truly understand the research?

-- Has their been years of Chinese whispers with the research that has perpetuated falsehoods?
+Chinese whispersmisapplication of the research that has perpetuated falsehoods?
 Check out these favourites; learning pyramid?
 Styles?

-- Are academics teachers and vice versa?
+- Are academics/researchers teachers and vice versa?
 Should it matter?

 So what can we do about it?

-Schools have also moved to the successful model of having research leads.
-People whose jobs include summarising, simplifying and sifting through the educational research that is so vital to aid us to become more effective.
-This conduit between the classroom teacher and the research helps alleviate the issue of lack of time.
-Ultimately, teachers need to know what does that research look like in the classroom, when the writing has been digested how does it transform into something I can do.
+This conduit between the classroom teacher and research helps alleviate/reduce the issue of “lack of time.”
+Ultimately, teachers need to know what does that research look like applied in the classroom, when the words have been digested, what and how does it transform into something I can do or do differently.
 What tangible results will we see?

 Many schools across the United Kingdom have also become Research School and Teaching and Learning Hubs and Behaviour Hubs with government changes.
 How will you benefit from them?

 Research Schools aim to lead the way in the use of evidence-based practice and bring research closer to schools.
 They work with the other schools in their network to help them to make better use of evidence to inform their teaching and learning.